centrifuge/documentation/docs/use/assess-pool/index.md

 The Pool Value tells you the current volume of financed assets and how big the pool currently is.

 The DROP APR is the fixed nominal interest rate DROP investors receive.
 This rate is applied to the outstanding financing amount of the pool and tells you how much profit you should expect for your invested DAI.
 The interest in Tinlake (as most DeFi protocols) is accrued every second, so you earn yield every moment you are invested.
 That means if you invest 10k DAI into a fully deployed Tinlake pool with a 10% DROP APR you will have 11.05k at the end of the year (equal to a 10.52% APY).
 The effective DROP yield may be slightly lower than the DROP APR due to the pool’s “cash drag” (see below).
 Also, when you invest, you also receive CFG Rewards on top 🤑.

+The investment capacity tells you how much investment capacity there currently is for DROP investment.
+This capacity considers the capacity set by the asset originator and currently locked investments.
+Note that this may change with investments/redemptions locked before the epoch is closed.
+If a pool is "oversubscribed"  there currently is no room for additional DROP investments, e.g. to minimize cash drag.

 ## Check out Asset Originator and Asset Type